ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 		with open("simulation.vcf", "w") as vcf:
 			mts.write_vcf(vcf)

-	Executing this script should take about 20 to 30 minutes, which means that instead of executing it with `srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty python3 simulate_data.py`, we now have to write a Slurm script for it, and to submit the Slurm script with `sbatch` (see next point).
+	Executing this script should take about 20 to 30 minutes, which means that instead of executing it with `srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty python simulate_data.py`, we now have to write a Slurm script for it, and to submit the Slurm script with `sbatch` (see next point).

 * Write a Slurm script with the following content, and name it `simulate_data.slurm`: